greggelong/vehicles/README.md

 [particles with behavior function to accumulate forces](https://editor.p5js.org/greggelong/present/PKJxeOjtN)

 This version has the behavior function to accumulate forces.
 Each vehicle, here a tadpole, tries to ignore every other tadpole and seek or avoid the mouse at the same time.
-An average steering force for avoiding multiple tadpoles  in a certian radius is is caculated and returned in a function called dontTouch().
+An average steering force for avoiding multiple tadpoles  in a certian radius is  caculated and returned in a function called dontTouch().

 [Tadpole with behvior function to accumulate forces](https://editor.p5js.org/greggelong/present/vskdpXk3k)